 The bustleback Seville was not so much of a hit, though it actually didn’t sell as badly as one might tend to think.
 It sold about 30-40k every year (except 1982 at 19k), which was about 75% of what the popular first generation averaged.
 The Eldorado always sold about twice as much, though.

-This was the last car released to have a major Bill Mitchell influence.
+This was the last all-new car released to have a major Bill Mitchell influence.
 What a statement to go out on!
 In contemporary terms, I think of it as a styling mic drop.

 Things were looking up in the auto industry and the country generally by 1984.
 Times were sunny enough that manufacturers began releasing some convertibles again.
 This was great news for Caddy lovers, unless they happened to be one of the “investors” who bought a 1976 Eldorado drop top billed as the final convertibles ever and presumed to be serious collectors’ items.
-Well, that investment turned out to be more long term than planned, since primo 76’s are finally bringing pretty good prices and the existence of 84-85 Eldorado convertibles surely don’t have any effect on that market now.
+Well, that investment turned out to be more long term than planned, since primo 76’s are finally bringing pretty good prices and the existence of 84-85 Eldorado convertibles surely don’t have any effect on their appeal now.

 Junkyard bonus: as I was leaving the yard, I ran across this literal pile of junk.
 I realized I didn’t know what it was.
 It was sitting by itself, not in a car section and almost all the usual identifiers one relies on are missing, such as the grille, hood, roofline, taillights, etc. There are still a couple of things left though.
 I’m sure some of you will know immediately.
 Leave an answer in the comments.
 I will give the answer later tonight and the reader with the first correct answer wins this car!*